Top ten trees of interest at Beningbrough

 The Beningbrough estate dates back to medieval times, stretches over acres of parkland and is home to rare, unusual and characterful trees.

-When Beningbrough gardener Tom Longridge found out about the Tree Register, which keeps the records of 'champion trees' - the tallest or widest of each species, he felt sure that there would be some at Beningbrough.
-This is a round up of his favourite trees that can be enjoyed as a short walk around the garden.
+When one of the garden team found out about the tree register, which keeps the records of 'champion trees' - the tallest or widest of each species, they felt sure that there would be some Yorkshire champions at Beningbrough; this started the discussion around other favourite trees in the garden and parkland.

 The Victorian pear arch